Discriminative Feature Attributions: Bridging Post Hoc Explainability and Inherent Interpretability: : Distractor Erasure Tuning

 \textbf{Practical Details.} We implement these objectives as follows.
-First, we initialize the verifiable model to be the same as the original model, $f_v = f_b$, and the mask to be all ones, $D_s = m \odot D_d, m = 1$.
-We then iteratively (1) simplify $D_s$ by optimizing $\mathcal{L}_{QFA}$ until $\M$ converges, (2) round $\M$ such that it is binary (i.e. $D_s$ is a subset a features in $D_d$ rather than a weighting of them), and (3) update $f_v$ by minimizing $\mathcal{L}_{train}$ such that $D_s$ is equally as informative as $D_d$ to $f_v$ and $f_v$ is functionally equivalent to $f_b$.
+First, we initialize the robust model to be the same as the original model, $f_v = f_b$, and the mask to be all ones, $D_s = m \odot D_d, m = 1$.
+We then iteratively (1) simplify $D_s$ by optimizing $\mathcal{L}_{QFA}$ until $\M$ converges, (2) round $\M$ such that it is binary (i.e. $D_s$ is a subset of features in $D_d$ rather than a weighting of them), and (3) update $f_v$ by minimizing $\mathcal{L}_{train}$ such that $D_s$ is equally as informative as $D_d$ to $f_v$ and $f_v$ is functionally equivalent to $f_b$.
 As per Definition \ref{defn:QVIM}, we replace masked pixels in $D_s$ with a pre-determined counterfactual distribution $\Q$.
-This ensures that the given $\Q$ is the optimal counterfactual distribution for $f_v$, meaning $f_v$ comes from the $\Q$-verifiable model class $\mathcal{F}_v(\Q)$.
-Pseudocode is shown below.
+This ensures that the given $\Q$ is the optimal counterfactual distribution for $f_v$, meaning $f_v$ comes from the $\Q$-robust model class $\mathcal{F}_v(\Q)$.
+The pseudocode is given in Algorithm \ref{alg:cap}.

-\textbf{Mask Scale.} In order to encourage greater ``human interpretability,'' we explore different levels of mask granularity.
+\textbf{Mask Scale.} In order to encourage greater ``human interpretability,'' we increase the pixel size of the masks by lowering their resolution.
 We do this by downscaling the masks before optimization.
-Concretely, we initialize the masks to be of size $m_d = x_d / u$, where $x_d$ is the dimension of the image $\X$ and $u$ is the superpixel size we wish to consider.
+Concretely, we initialize the masks to be of size $m_d = x_d / u$, where $x_d$ is the dimension of the image $\X$ and $u$ is the pixel size we wish to consider.
 We then upsample the mask to be of dimension $x_d$ before applying it to $\X$.
-The more we downscale the mask by (i.e. the greater $u$ is), the larger the superpixels, or features, of $\X_s$ are, and the more interpretable and visually cohesive the distilled dataset $\X_s$ is.
+The more we downscale the mask by (i.e. the greater $u$ is), the more interpretable and visually cohesive the distilled dataset $\X_s$ is.